-During the year ended February 28, 2023, the Company granted 7,079 performance-based non-vested shares to employees which generally vest annual in equal batches over a period of 0 to 4 years.
+During the year ended February 29, 2024, the Company granted 5,765 performance-based non-vested shares to employees which generally vest annual in equal batches over a period within a year.
 The vesting of awards is subject to the satisfaction of both a service and performance condition based on individual performance evaluations.